g3tsyst3m/g3tsyst3m.github.io/_posts/2025-10-19-Let's Create Some Polymorphic PIC Shellcode!.md

 - We started with a barebones x64 assembly template that uses WinExec to spawn the windows calculator
   -  This assembly code is also unique in that it locates the kernel32 base starting with TEB, then locating PEB, then locating kernel32 by it's unicode string via a string comparison
 - Layered our original shellcode with benign assembly instructions which introduce randomness to our code
-- We introduced a self-decoding Bitwise NOT encoded shellcode
+- We introduced a self-decoding Bitwise NOT + XOR encoded shellcode
 - We then took that shellcode and added yet another layer of polymorphism and made it Alpha/Mix compatible.

 I may have missed something in the bullet points above, but that' the gist of it.
 Now, you can use this final form of shellcode any way you like.
 You can inject it into another process, run it as is, etc.  I'll go ahead and just run it as-is for demonstration purposes.